Typical Wiesbaden

 - Taylor Swift was inspired by a painting in the Museum Wiesbaden for her music video "The Fate of Ophelia" (opens in a new tab)?
 The scene in which she emerges alive from a painting is based on Friedrich Heyser's "Ophelia" (opens in a new tab), which can be seen in the museum's Art Nouveau exhibition.
 In the meantime, the Museum Wiesbaden has become a place of pilgrimage for Swifties from all over the world!

 - the foundations of the Statue of Liberty in New York were built with cement from Amöneburg?
-In 1884, Wilhelm Gustav Dyckerhoff and his company Portland-Cement-Fabrik "Dyckerhoff & Söhne" delivered around 8,000 barrels of cement - the concrete mass produced was the largest in the world at the time.
+In 1884, Wilhelm Gustav Dyckerhoff (opens in a new tab) and his company Portland-Cement-Fabrik "Dyckerhoff & Söhne" supplied around 8,000 barrels of cement - the concrete mass produced from this was the largest in the world up to that time.

-Learn more (opens in a new tab) - around two million liters of hot mineral water gush out of Wiesbaden's 26 thermal springs every day?
+- Around two million liters of hot mineral water gush out of Wiesbaden's 26 thermal springs (opens in a new tab) every day?
 At between 65 and 70 degrees, they are among the hottest springs in Germany and its neighboring countries.
 They are estimated to be at least 200,000 years old.

-Find out more (opens in a new tab) - the bust of Nefertiti was temporarily a guest at the Museum Wiesbaden?
+- the bust of Nefertiti (opens in a new tab) was temporarily a guest at the Wiesbaden Museum?
 After the end of the war, the museum was the central collection point for the art treasures hidden in the mines during the Nazi era - including the bust of Nefertiti and Rembrandt's "The Man with the Golden Helmet".

-Find out more (opens in a new tab) - the costs for the construction of the Nerobergbahn had been greatly misjudged?
+- that the costs for the construction of the Nerobergbahn (opens in a new tab) had been greatly misjudged?
 In 1888, 100,000 marks were originally estimated for the construction - in the end, it cost more than twice as much - namely 222,352 marks.

-Find out more (opens in a new tab) - at the International May Festival, which was founded and opened by Wilhelm II in 1896, tuxedos were compulsory and there was a "minimum size" specified by the emperor for the ladies' décolletés?
+- at the International May Festival (opens in a new tab), which was founded and opened by Wilhelm II in 1896, tuxedos were compulsory and there was a "minimum size" specified by the Emperor for the ladies' décolletés?
 Incidentally, the May Festival is the second oldest festival in Germany after Bayreuth (since 1876).

-Find out more (opens in a new tab) - there is a real robbers' den in Rabengrund?
-Heinrich Anton Leichtweiß was a respected citizen until he was 65 years old - until he was accused of poaching, sent to prison and then struggled more or less through the forest until he was arrested again and died in prison.
-The Leichtweiß cave can be visited.
+- there is a real robbers' den in Rabengrund?
+Heinrich Anton Leichtweiß was a respected citizen until he was 65 years old - until he was accused of poaching, sent to prison and then made his way more or less through the forest until he was arrested again and died in prison.
+The Leichtweiß cave (opens in a new tab) can be visited.

-Find out more (opens in a new tab) - the piccolo was invented in Wiesbaden?
-In 1935, Karl Henkell, grandson of company founder Adam Henkell, took a bold step: he launched his branded sparkling wine Henkell Trocken in a handy 200 ml bottle for the first time.
+- the piccolo was invented (opens in a new tab) in Wiesbaden?
+In 1935, Karl Henkell, grandson of company founder Adam Henkell, took a bold step: he launched his branded sparkling wine Henkell Trocken in the handy 200 ml champagne bottle for the first time.
 A revolutionary idea at the time!
 Inspired by the Italian word "piccolo" for "small", Henkell gave his invention the Germanized name "Pikkolo" and had the name protected under trademark law.